ricardovsilva/python-test/README.md

 # python-test
-A bunch of tests to check your skills on Python
+A bunch of tests to check your skills on Python.